Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Algebraic properties of EM-field

 The choise of basis is ambiguous.
 Any four $[4 \times 4]$ [0,1]-matrices, which satisfy the rules of cyclic recurrence

 can be basis of complex numbers.
 In particular, the following $[4 \times 4]$ [0,1]-matrices

 can also be basis of complex numbers.
 Naturally, the set of [0,1]-matrices, given by (\ref{eq65}) is isomorphous to the set, which is given by (\ref{eq63}).
 It is evident, that the system of complex numbers can be constructed by infinite number of the ways, at that cyclic basis can consist of $m$ units, $ m \in N$, starting from three.
 It is remarkable, that the conformity between complex numbers and matrices is realized by biective mappings.
-It means, that there is also to be existsting the inverse mapping, by means of which to any squarte matrix, belonging to the linear space with a basis given by (\ref{eq63}), or (\ref{eq65}), or any other, satisfuing the rules of cyclic recurrence like to (\ref{eq64}), can be set up in conformity the complex number.
-In particular to any Hermitian matrix $H$ can be set up in conformity the complex number in correspondence with mapping $\xi$
+It means, that there are also to be existing the inverse mappings, by means of which to any squarte matrices, belonging to the linear space with a basis given by (\ref{eq63}), or (\ref{eq65}), or any other, satisfying the rules of cyclic recurrence like to (\ref{eq64}) can be set up in conformity the complex numbers.
+In particular, to any Hermitian matrix $H$ can be set up in conformity the following complex number

 where $S$ and $A$ are symmetric and antisymmetric parts of Hermitian matrix.
-Given short consideration allows to formulate the following statements.